majstomphorst/fireApp-pset06/AUDIT.md

   MessageViewController.​didPressSend(UIButton,​String,​String,​String,​Date)
       starts at line 83 in fireApp-pset06/​MessageViewController.​swift
 ```
-I can change these line of code without significant changes to the structure.
+I can't change these line of code without significant changes to the structure.
 Because the complaint is about the 5 Parameters, this is caused by the `JSQMesage` API and the function i'm calling.

 - Units of code to long.